saikarthik2601/Sales-Data-Analysis/README.md

 (Add screenshots of your dashboard here for better presentation – you can export them from Power BI)

-✅ Conclusion
+## ✅ Conclusion

-This Power BI project provides actionable insights into sales and profit trends, helping businesses make informed decisions about product strategy, discount management, and regional focus.
+This Power BI project provides actionable insights into sales and profit trends, helping businesses make informed decisions about product strategy, discount management, and regional focus